-A variety of methods are used to monitor and evaluate the provision and achievements for the pupils with SEND:
+A variety of methods are used to monitor and evaluate the provision and achievements for the pupils with SEN:

-- Regular observation of teaching by the senior management team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils, - Assessment records that illustrate progress over time - Pre and post assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils through annual questionnaire for parents of pupils with SEN and termly pupil voice activities. - Regular meetings between SENDCo, Head of School and the Inclusion team - Provision Mapping used as a basis for monitoring the impact of interventions. - LA audit to externally validate provision and outcomes for pupils with SEND
+- Regular observation of teaching by the senior management team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils, - Assessment records that illustrate progress over time - Pre and post assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEN - The views of parents/carers and pupils through annual questionnaire for parents of pupils with SEN and pupil voice activities. - Regular meetings between SENCo, Headteacher and the Inclusion team - Provision Mapping used as a basis for monitoring the impact of interventions.

+LA SEN Review to externally validate provision and outcomes for pupils with SEN